fbpx

 The difference between the cost estimate without contingency, and the cost with selected confidence level from the cumulative distribution is “contingency”, as outlined in the graph below:

-More details about the contingency calculation using the Range Estimating can be found in AACE® International Recommended Practice No. 41R08, Risk Analysis And Contingency Determination Using Range Estimating
+More details about the contingency calculation using the Range Estimating can be found in AACE® International Recommended Practice No. 41R08, Risk Analysis And Contingency Determination Using Range Estimating.

-In Summary, contingency reserve is added to a base cost estimate to cover the monetary impacts of project risks or uncertainties.
+Contingency reserve is added to a base cost estimate to cover the monetary impacts of project risks or uncertainties.
 Contingency is established for each project based on acceptable risk, the degree of uncertainty, and the desired level of confidence for meeting the project budget.
 To keep the project within budget, the allocation of adequate contingency is necessary.

 There are numerous methods for calculating contingency.
 Some of the most common methods discussed here were deterministic methods, as a percentage of the base cost estimate, and probabilistic methods such as Expected Value and Range Estimating.